-Many people who experience stomach pain or indigestion assume it is just gallstones.
+Many people who experience stomach pain or indigestion assume it is just biliary stones or gallstones.
 But sometimes, the same symptoms could also point toward gallbladder cancer.
 This overlap creates confusion and often delays proper diagnosis.
-So, how do you tell the difference between gallstones and gallbladder cancer?
-Let’s break it down in simple words with insights from Dr. MSS Keerthi – Gallbladder Cancer Specialist in Hyderabad.
+This is why questions like can gall bladder stones cause cancer are commonly asked by patients.
+Understanding the difference between Gallbladder Cancer vs Gallstones is very important for early treatment.
+So, how do you tell the difference?
+Let’s break it down in simple words with insights from Dr. MSS Keerthi, a Gallbladder Cancer Specialist in Hyderabad with over 17 years of experience in treating complex gallbladder and gastrointestinal cancers.

 In This Blog, You Will Learn: